Endogenous Attention and the Spread of False News: Comparative Statics

-Another interpretation of $\theta$ is that the social media platform employs some fact-checking scheme, and $\theta$ is the probability that a false story is \emph{not} flagged as false (so the flagging rate is $1-\theta$).
-This fits with the formulation of the signal function in \eqref{signals} since users will recognize flagged stories as false regardless of their attention level.
-Under this interpretation, the comparative statics of the quasi steady states with respect to $\theta$ imply that if flagging rates are low, marginally improving them may have unintended consequences.
+Another interpretation of $\theta$ is that the social media platform implements a fact-checking scheme that never mislabels true stories as false, with $\theta$ the probability that a false story is \emph{not} flagged as false.
+Under this interpretation, the comparative statics of the quasi steady states with respect to $\theta$ imply that if flagging rates are low ($\theta$ is high), marginally improving them may have unintended consequences.
 Again, the intuition relates to a counterbalancing force driven by attention choices.
 When more stories are flagged, users pay less attention.
 This means they are more likely to share stories that have not been flagged, which can lead to an overall increase in the limit share of false stories.
-The comparative statics for the quasi steady states $\{y^*_S,y^*_I,y^*_M\} $ are a manifestation of the ``implied truth effect'' introduced and empirically demonstrated in \textcite{pennycook2020implied}, where false content that is not flagged as false is considered validated and seen as more accurate.
-We contribute to the analysis of this effect by showing that it might imply a non-monotonic relationship between flagging rates and the share of true stories.
-Finally, the comparative statics with respect to $\hat{y}_I$ imply that the limit share of true stories may be everywhere decreasing in the flagging rate, through the constraint that users are indifferent, a mechanism distinct from the implied truth effect.